A Solution to the Quantum Measurement Problem: Basic equations from the Galilean group of the metrics

-The irreducible representations (irreps) of the Galilean group, $\mathcal {G}$, are well-known and classified [24-30].
-A scalar function $\phi (t, \mathbf {x})$ transforms as one of the irreps of $\mathcal {G}$ if the following eigenvalue equations $i \partial_t \phi = \omega \phi$ and $- i \nabla \phi = \mathbf {k} \phi$ are satisfied, where $\partial_t = \partial /\partial t$, and $\omega$ and $\mathbf {k}$ are the eigenvalues that label the irreps [31,32].
-Using the eigenvalue equations only two second-order partial differential equations that are asymmetric in space and time derivatives can be derived.
-The coefficients in these equations are expressed as ratios of the labels of the irreps.
-If these labels are identified as wave frequencies and wavenumbers, the resulting asymmetric equations describe propagation of classical waves [35].
+As a result, the eigenvalue equations given by Eqs (\ref{eq1a}) and (\ref{eq1b}) are used here to obtain two second-order partial differential equations that are asymmetric in space and time derivatives.
+The coefficients in these equations are expressed as ratios of the eigenvalues, which label the irreps of $\mathcal{G}_e$.
+If these labels are identified as wave frequencies and wavenumbers, the resulting asymmetric equations describe propagation of classical waves [47].
+However, the coefficients can be determined by using the de Broglie relationship (e.g., [41,42]), then, one of the resulting asymmetric equations is the Schr\"odinger equation